Aurified-266/freedreno_turnip-CI-Linux-Deb/README.md

 #### 6. Version-Agnostic 🔁

-- Script now auto populates appropriatly consistent naming convention for output zipped files, and meta/config info based upon the particular version you are building.
+- Script now auto populates appropriately consistent naming convention for output zipped files, and meta/config info based upon the particular version you are building.

 ### 📜 The "Magic" Flags Used